Does a Dad have a Chance for Custody or Shared Parenting?

 Father’s Rights Don’t Exist Until a Court Order Says So

 In Ohio, an unmarried mother is automatically the sole residential parent and legal custodian of a child, unless a Court issues an Order changing that.
 This means a Court must legally recognize the man as the child’s father before he has rights to Custody, Visitation, or Decision-Making.
 However, once a Court determines paternity, they must treat the mother and father as equals when making a determination.
-With both the Mother and Father on equal footing, the Father has a real chance at achieving his goals.
+With both parents on equal footing, the Father has a real chance at achieving his goals.